Parimelalhagar: Adoptions from previous commentators

 Being the last of the Ten medieval commentators, Parimel had the unique opportunity to study in depth all the previous commentaries and imbibe the ideas in them.
-This enabled him come up with a better commentary than all the earlier commentaries.
+This enabled him to come up with a better commentary than all the earlier commentaries.
 In the process, he both adopted many of the thoughts and eliminated some of them which he felt did not make sense.
 He adopts Manakkudavar's style of reordering the couplets within the chapter in order to keep together the couplets that closely resembled in meaning, besides imparting new perspectives.
 While Kaalingar gives an abstract of the forthcoming chapter after the final verse in every chapter, Parimel adopts this method and writes the abstract of the respective chapter at the beginning of each chapter.
-While he appreciates other commentator's appropriateness in their commentaries, he does not hesitate to point out their shortcomings whenever they occur, with proper reasoning.
+While he appreciates other commentators' appropriateness in their commentaries, he does not hesitate to point out their shortcomings whenever they occur, with proper reasoning.
 Throughout his commentary, Parimel is also generous in acknowledging the other viewpoints that differ from his own.
-His explanations to couplets 223, 643, 817, 1069, and 1262 serve as evidences to his sincerity in appreciating others' commentaries.
+His explanations to couplets 223, 643, 817, 1069, and 1262 serve as evidence to his sincerity in appreciating others' commentaries.